ysmoradi/XamApp/README.md

-Sample project with Xamarin.Forms, Bit-Framework, Prism, RgPluginPopup, ...
+Sample project with Xamarin forms, prism and bit framework.
-This project contains several configurations to enhance overal performance of a new xamarin.forms project.